colelarsen/YugiohCSVScraper/README.md

 Enter 'set csv' to set the csv location
 Enter 'display' to show locations
 Enter 'q' or 'quit' or 'exit' to exit the program

+Setup
+1. Download Node.js from https://nodejs.org/en/
+2. Download YugiohCSVScraper as a zip
+3. Extract YugiohCSVScraper
+4. Open Command Prompt
+5. Navigate to YugiohCSVScraper folder location (Command Prompt uses 'cd folderName' to move into a folder and 'cd ..' to move out of a folder.
+Press 'Tab' to autocomplete
+    folderNames)

+6. Copy and paste this line of code
+>npm install request fs https csv-parse cheerio node-localstorage